ethereum/trin/book/src/users/use/ethereum_data.md

 To read data out of a contract, use the `eth_call` method.

 The data needed to make this call is well populated in the Portal Network for the first 1 million blocks, and is being expanded over time.
-To activate contract storage access, connect to the Portal state network by running trin with the flag `--portal-subnetworks state,history`.
+To activate contract storage access, connect to the Portal state network by running trin with the flag `--portal-subnetworks state,history,beacon`.

 Calling a contract fuction usually involves enough formatting that it's helpful to use a tool to build the request, like Web3.py.